coreos/docs/launching-containers/launching/launching-containers-fleet/index.md

 The third is a [fleet-specific property]({{site.url}}/docs/launching-containers/launching/fleet-unit-files/) called `X-ConditionMachineOf`.
 This property causes the unit to be placed onto the same machine that `apache.1.service` is running on.

-Let's verify that each unit was placed on to the same machine as the Apache service is is bound to:
+Let's verify that each unit was placed on to the same machine as the Apache service is bound to:

 ```sh
 $ fleetctl start apache-discovery.1.service